wormhole-foundation/wormhole/SECURITY.md

 Here are a few ways in which connected chains can maintain high security standards:

-- Ensure that all relevant source code is open source.
+For source code ensure relevant bits are:
+- All open source
-- Ensure that all relevant source code is audited by an independant third party and that audit reports are made available to the public.
+- Audited by an independent third party with public audit reports
-- Ensure that all relevant source code is included in a public bug bounty program and that the bounty rewards are sufficiently large to incentivize white-hat mindshare in finding security bugs in your code and responsibly disclosing them.
+- Included in a public bug bounty program.
+The bounty rewards should be sufficiently large to incentivize white-hat mindshare in finding security bugs and responsibly disclosing them
-- Ensure that all relevant source code makes use of branch protection and have a minimum of one independant reviewer to merge code.
+- Version control systems contain adequate access controls and mandatory code review (e.g.: In github, use of branch protection and a minimum of one independent reviewer to merge code)
-- Ensure that all relevant source code maintains a [SECURITY.md](https://github.com/certusone/wormhole/blob/dev.v2/SECURITY.md) in the root of the repository (like this one) to offer guidance and transparency on security relevant topics.
+- Maintaining a [SECURITY.md](https://github.com/certusone/wormhole/blob/dev.v2/SECURITY.md) in the root of the repository (like this one) to offer guidance and transparency on security relevant topics
-- Ensure that all relevant source code has sufficient unit test and integration test coverage (including negative tests), which is run on every commit via continuous integration.
-Additionally, ensure that the results of those test runs are visible to the public.
+- Includes sufficient unit and integration test coverage (including negative tests), which are run on every commit via continuous integration.
+Ensure that the results of those test runs are visible to the public

+Additionally, ensure:

-- Ensure that the Wormhole team has sufficient contact information and an associated call or page tree to reach you in the event of a security incident.
+- The Wormhole team has sufficient contact information and an associated call or page tree to reach you in the event of a security incident.
-- Ensure that Wormhole has the full upgrade authority on relevant bridge contracts to act quickly in the case of security incident.
+- That Wormhole has the full upgrade authority on relevant bridge contracts to act quickly in the case of a security incident.
-- Ensure that you have an established incident response program in place, with established patterns and playbooks to ensure deterministic outcomes for containment.
+- You have an established incident response program in place, with established patterns and playbooks to ensure deterministic outcomes for containment.
-- Ensure that when security issues do occur, that the chain makes every attempt to inform affected parties and lead with transparency.
+- When security issues do occur, that the chain makes every attempt to inform affected parties and leads with transparency.